ruolin/strawberry/README.md

-Strawberry current release version: 1.1.1.
+Strawberry current release version: 1.1.2.
 ==================
 Release News
+#### Docker Image release for version 1.1.2.
+6/19/2020
+Fix a bug related to annotation file processing.
+This is a rare case when a gene occurs at multiple chromosomes but closed enough in the gtf file.
+Related to an issue https://github.com/ruolin/strawberry/issues/42

 #### Docker Image release for version 1.1.1.
 10/19/2019
 1. docker pull ruolinliu/strawberry:v1.1.1